-Selina and the Howlin Dogs is a guitar based band with female lead vocals playing original upbeat funky rock with a contemporary sound.
+Selina and the Howlin Dogs combines a classic power-trio with female lead vocals playing upbeat funky blues rock with a dash of hip hop for a contemporary sound.

 Selina Arch | Lead vocals